Free Things to Do in Kampala

 Must-see spots that don't cost a penny.

-Namirembe Cathedral precinct & hill viewpoint Free
+Namirembe Cathedral and Hill Free

 Free Cultural Experiences